chinoio/chino-python/README.md

 #BUILD AND USAGE

 - `python setup.py install`
--  in python `from chino.api import ChinoAPI`
+-  in python `from chino.api import ChinoAPIClient`